ralph-anya/e-commerce_powerbi_analysis/README.md

 ## Key DAX Measures

-Some of the key measures created for this analysis include:
+Some of the key measures and calculated fields created for this analysis include:

 **Total Revenue**
 ```